xlqian/kirin/documentation/cots_connector.md

 The information concerning the displayed messages related to train modifications is referenced in a separate stream provided by an external web service called *parametreLIV*.
 The latter returns a [text message](../tests/fixtures/motif-retard.json) for all available situations associated with an id referenced in the COTS stream.
 - In case of non availability of the web service, no message is registered.
+- For each message object, only the attributes `id` and `labelExt` are used.
-- In case of two messages referenced by the same id, the last one received is taken into account.
+- In case of two messages referenced by the same id, the last one in the list is taken into account.

 ## Connector description
 This document doesn't describe all the fields of the Kirin model.
 Only COTS relevant fields are described below.
 For example, the id field of a `RealTimeUpdate` is managed by Kirin and is not detailed in the present specification.